Kolten-Pilar/shazam-song-search-app/README.md

+# Shazam API based Song Searching App
+# PerScholas / Project 2
+- This is my second project for PerScholas.
+It is based on all of the React reposistories we have made in class.
+-

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.